engber/GameBoard/ReadMe.md

 # GameBoard

 GameBoards are 2D grids of tiles.
 The top-left is row = 0, col = 0.
-The bottom-right tile is row = height - 1, col = width - 1.
+The bottom-right tile is row = rowCount - 1, col = colCount - 1.

-The constants, `GameBoard::maxWidth` and `GameBoard::maxHeight`, specify the maximum size, currently 50x50.
+The constants, `GameBoard::maxRowCount` and `GameBoard::maxColCount`, specify the maximum size, currently 50x50.

 The simplest usage pattern is to have a main loop draw the board each round:
   1. Use `setTileAt` to place tiles at the desired locations.